AwrelH/FootyQuiz/README.md

 -   The Website was tested on Mozilla Firefox, Google Chrome, and Microsoft Edge.
 Also on Samsung s10e and Huawei MediaPad T5.
 -   The website was also viewed on a variety of devices from Desktop, Laptop, and phone and pad from the set-up that is available on the developer tools in these browsers.

+### Unfixed errors / possible changes

+With some late changes to code I wanted to display the answers to user but with shortage of time I was unable to display the answers and the questions in a fashion that I wanted for the user.
+For example: instead of Question 1: You answered correct d, What I wanted was: Question 1: Who are the WC title holders?
+You answered correct, France.

 ## Deployment
 ### GitHub Pages

 The project was deployed to GitHub Pages using the following steps...

 1. Go to GitHub and locate the [right repository](https://github.com/AwrelH/FootyQuiz)
-2. Go to settings on the menu.
+2. Go to "`settings`" on the menu.
-3. Click on "Pages" Section.
+3. Click on "`Pages`" Section.
-4. Under "Source", change the dropdown option from "None" to "main".
+4. Under "`Source`", change the dropdown option from "`None`" to "`main`".
 5. Save the changes and let github do its work.
-6. Within a couple of minutes you page is hosted on github and you get a link above "Source".
+6. Within a couple of minutes you page is hosted on github and you get a link above "`Source`".

 ## Credits
 w3school - https://www.w3schools.com/jsref/met_form_reset.asp